Nighttime Concerns: Addressing Bedwetting in Children With ADHD

 Furthermore, medications like stimulants used to treat ADHD may affect bladder control and result in nighttime incontinence.

-Parents and caretakers need to recognise these potential causes so they can be addressed accordingly in order to provide support and assistance for managing bedwetting issues associated with ADHD.
+Parents and caretakers need to recognise these potential causes so they can be addressed accordingly in order to provide support and for managing bedwetting issues associated with ADHD.

-With an understanding of the underlying causes behind bedwetting in children with ADHD, parents can begin working towards finding helpful solutions that will bring comfort and relief for all involved.
+With an understanding of the underlying causes behind bedwetting in children with ADHD, parents can begin working towards finding helpful solutions that will bring and relief for all involved.

 Treatments for Bedwetting in Children With ADHD